paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nodejs.md

   --env OPTIMIZE_MEMORY=true
 {{< /code/copyable >}}

+## Node Start Command
+The Node.js CNB allows you to build a Node.js app that does not relay on any external packages.
+To detect whether for not the app is a Node.js app the Node.js app looks for one of the following files in your apps root directory:
+- `server.js`
+- `app.js`
+- `main.js`
+- `index.js`

+The Node.js CNB will then set the start command to be `node <detected file>`.
+If you have multiples of these files in your apps root directory then the one will be chosen based on a priority list which reflects the order of the list above with `server.js` being the highest priority and  `index.js` being the lowest.

 ## Package Management with NPM

 Many Node.js apps require a number of third-party libraries to perform common